Bugs, Rugs, and Storage. What You Need To Know.

 Ideally you will wash the rug and apply the approved product as directed to ensure that any eggs or other bugs hidden deep inside the rug cannot come back to create a problem for the rug in the future, especially if it is going back into storage.

 Because we are limited with our choices in CA, we like to soak the rug in a strong vinegar mix, wash thoroughly, and then give a final application of the Repel product mentioned before.
 I like Repel because it does not smell like mothballs, and it is not a pesticide but a repellent.
+It essentially “sours” the fibers so that bugs do not find it edible and they look elsewhere for a meal.

 Not everyone has access to a deep freeze freezer, especially for larger rugs, but that is your other option.

-4) Treat and clean the home before the rugs are returned.
+4. Treat and clean the home BEFORE the rugs are returned.

 If the infestation occurred with a rug being used in the home, then there are bugs back home to be taken care of.
+This is especially true of carpet beetles, which though they eat wool, they are often found in furniture and then spread to the rugs.

 If the rug owner truly does not want to risk more damage to their rug, then they need to clean the home before it is returned back.
 A pest control professional should come in to treat all surfaces, and once all bugs are killed off, follow up with a professional cleaning company to remove any of the pesticide residues.